Pillars of Adventism: The special gift of prophecy

 "In the last days, as in biblical times, the Holy Spirit has blessed God's people with the gift of prophecy.
-One who demonstrated this gift was Ellen G. White, a founder of the Seventh-day Adventist church.
+One who demonstrated this gift was Ellen G. White, one of the founding pioneers of the Seventh-day Adventist church.

 "The Scriptures testify that one of the gifts of the Holy Spirit is prophecy.
 This gift is an identifying mark of the remnant church and we believe it was manifested in the ministry of Ellen G. White.
 Her writings speak with prophetic authority and provide comfort, guidance, instruction, and correction to the church.
 They also make clear that the Bible is the standard by which all teaching and experience must be tested.

 The church believes the spiritual gift of prophecy was manifested in the ministry of Ellen White, whose writings are sometimes referred to as the "Spirit of Prophecy".
 Two other official statements regarding the prophetic ministry of Ellen White have recently been voted at General Conference Sessions.
 The June 1995 document A Statement of Confidence in the Spirit of Prophecy states that White "did the work of a prophet, and more", and that her writings "carry divine authority, both for godly living and for doctrine"; and recommended that "as a church we seek the power of the Holy Spirit to apply to our lives more fully the inspired counsel contained in the writings of Ellen G White."
 The 2005 document Resolution on the Spirit of Prophecy called upon "Seventh-day Adventists throughout the world to prayerfully study her writings, in order to understand more fully God's purpose for His remnant people", describing her writings as "theological stimulus".